-Getting your insurance license is the first step to becoming an insurance agent in Virginia.
-Life insurance, car insurance, home insurance, or business insurance all require a license to sell in any state.
+Getting your Virginia insurance license is the first step to becoming an insurance agent in Virginia.
+Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 After you’ve determined which licenses you need, it’s time to begin studying for the Virginia insurance exams.